 Iceland Summer Packing List

-Can you see the Northern Lights in Iceland in June?
+Can you see the Northern Lights in June?

 Unfortunately, June is actually one of the worst times to see the Northern Lights in Iceland!
 Although the Lights will still be dancing around up in the sky, that pesky midnight sun makes it impossible to see them.
 Don’t plan your trip around the Lights if you’re visiting any time from the middle of April until the beginning of September.